 Knowing just how to pick your battles as you go through the divorce process is crucial.
 Sometimes, you might be tempted to give up on things worth fighting for just to get to the end of the process.
 After all, a difficult divorce does take its toll on your emotional, mental and physical well being.
 In other cases, you may find yourself fighting long and hard for things that will cost you more than they are worth in legal expenses at the end.

-As you discuss your situation with your Divorce attorney in Kent, consider the points below when it comes to creating your list of goals and needs for your divorce’s eventual outcome.
+As you discuss your situation with your divorce attorney in Washington, consider the points below when it comes to creating your list of goals and needs for your divorce’s eventual outcome.

 Child Custody–It’s Circumstantial